 Best AR-15 Upgrades

-• BUSHNELL AR OPTICS FFP ILLUMINATED BTR-1 BDC – Many AR-15 owners prefer to use only iron sights on their rifles, but if you are looking for a quality scope, this one by Bushnell offers a 500 yard view field.
-It also boasts exceptionally clear views in low light situations.
+BUSHNELL AR OPTICS FFP ILLUMINATED BTR-1 BDC – Many AR-15 owners prefer to use only iron sights on their rifles, but if you are looking for a quality scope, the one by Bushnell offers a 500-yard view field.
+It also boasts exceptionally clear views in low-light situations.

 The PCL Throw Down quick view feature permits the shooter to change fields of view at a rapid pace.
 The scope has been applauded for its Target Turrets because they too allow for quick viewing field changes.
 This scope is easily mounted and often makes transitioning from using open iron sights.